Meet the Team

 Sally Griffiths

-Designated Person for Safeguarding (DPS)
+Deacon, Charity Trustee, Designated Person for Safeguarding (DPS), Church Secretary

 Sally was born and raised in Cork, Southern Ireland.
 After finishing school, she moved to Portsmouth in 1975 to train as a General Nurse.
 She went on to practise as a Clinical Midwife from 1980-2019.
 She is married to ex-Royal Navy Engineer, Alan, and they have two sons.
 Now retired, she loves spending time with family, especially their three grandchildren.